pyrocko/grond/docs/source/method/index.rst

     :alt: alternate text
     :figclass: align-center

     **Figure 3**: Formation of `classical` bootstrap weights.
-Uniformly random samples (left) and the corresponding histogram (right) with the occurence frequencies being used as bootstrap weights.
+Uniformly random samples (left) and the corresponding histogram (right) with the occurrence frequencies being used as bootstrap weights.

 Bayesian weights
 ^^^^^^^^^^^^^^^^